Skyhawkbotics/website/src/Templates/README.md

   </section>
 ```

+#### Create a Sidebar Component

+1. Copy `sidebarcontent.html` into `/src/components`.
+2. Rename your file to something else.
+3. Edit the title, body text, images, and buttons as needed.

 #### Use `elements.html`
 Assuming your copy of the website is hosted at `localhost:5500`, navigate to: `localhost:5500/src/Templates/elements.html` in your web browser.
 If you see a component you want to use, use the browser's inspect feature to locate the code.
 Then, go to your IDE, find the code in `elements.html`, and paste it into your page.
-You can then modify the element to make it fit your needs.
+You can then modify the element to suit your needs.